erick-surbakti/9CLI/README.md

-# AI CLI — Local Terminal Chatbot & Agent for 9-Router or Other BYOK
+# AI CLI — Local Terminal Chatbot & Agent for 9-Router or Other BYOK from other AI Services

 A lightweight, local-first **terminal AI assistant** built in Go.
 It runs a modern terminal UI (TUI) for chatting with LLMs and acting on your filesystem — with